lazywithclass/winston-cloudwatch/README.md

  * awsAccessKeyId
  * awsSecretKey
  * awsRegion
- * awsOptions - `object`, params as per [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#constructor-property), values in `awsOptions` override any other if specified
+ * awsOptions - `object`, params as per [docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#constructor-property), values in `awsOptions` are overridden by any other if specified, run [this example](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples/simple-with-aws-options.js) to have a look
  * jsonMessage - `boolean`, format the message as JSON
  * messageFormatter - `function`, format the message the way you like.
 This function will receive a `log` object that has the following properties: `level`, `msg`, and `meta`, which are passed by winston to the `log` function (see [CustomLogger.prototype.log as an example](https://github.com/winstonjs/winston#adding-custom-transports))
  * proxyServer - `String`, use `proxyServer` as proxy in httpOptions